maxviazov/Spring-Frameworks-/Upgrading-to-Spring-Framework-5.x.md

 ### JDK 11

 Spring Framework 5.1 requires JDK 8 or higher and specifically supports JDK 11 (as the next long-term support release) for the first time.
 We strongly recommend an upgrade to Spring Framework 5.1 for any applications targeting JDK 11, delivering a warning-free experience on the classpath as well as the module path.

-JDK 11 is not officially supported with any older version of Spring, in particular not on the module path and not with the JDK 11 bytecode format (see below).
+Please note that developing against JDK 11 is not officially supported with any older version of the core framework.
+Spring Framework 5.0.9 and 4.3.19 just support deploying Java 8 based applications to a JVM 11 runtime environment (using `-target 1.8`; see below), accepting JVM-level warnings on startup.

 #### ASM

 Spring Framework 5.1 uses a patched ASM 6.2 fork which is prepared for JDK 11 and its new bytecode level but not battle-tested yet since JDK 11 is not yet generally available at the time of release.

-For a defensive upgrade strategy, consider compiling your application code with JDK 8 as a target (-target 1.8), simply deploying it to JDK 11; this makes your bytecode safer to parse not only for Spring's classpath scanning but also for other bytecode processing tools.
+For a defensive upgrade strategy, consider compiling your application code with JDK 8 as a target (`-target 1.8`), simply deploying it to JDK 11.
+This makes your bytecode safer to parse not only for Spring's classpath scanning but also for other bytecode processing tools.

 #### CGLIB

 Spring Framework 5.1 uses a patched CGLIB 3.2 fork that delegates to JDK 9+ API for defining classes at runtime.
 Since this code path is only active when actually running on JDK 9 or higher (in particular necessary on JDK 11 where an alternative API for defining classes has been removed), side effects might show up when upgrading existing applications to JDK 11.

-Spring has a fallback in place which tries to mitigate any such side effects, possibly leading to a JVM warning being logged, whereas the standard code path delivers a warning-free experience on JDK 11 for regular class definition purposes.
+Spring has a fallback in place which tries to mitigate class definition issues, possibly leading to a JVM warning being logged, whereas the standard code path delivers a warning-free experience on JDK 11 for regular class definition purposes.
 Consider revisiting your class definitions and bytecode processing tools in such a scenario, upgrading them to JDK 11 policies.

 ### Web Applications